DCA-in-MI/dca-in-mi.github.io/call_for_paper.md

   - Submission link: [Track 2](https://openreview.net/group?id=thecvf.com/CVPR/2024/Workshop/DCAMI)

 - **Track 3: Non-Archival, Published Work**:
-  - Papers that have been published previously at another peer-reviewed venue.
+  - Papers that have been published or accepted previously at another peer-reviewed venue.
 Accepted papers will be presented at the workshop but will not be included in the CVPRW proceedings.
-This is intended for work that has been published recently and is of interest to the workshop audience.
+This is intended for work that has been published or accepted recently and is of interest to the workshop audience.
   - Track-3 papers can be submitted as-is, and will only be reviewed for relevance to the workshop.
   - Submission link: [Track 3](https://forms.gle/SJNDEVy5tu3y4FAv9)